ray-project/enhancements/reps/2022-03-10-plasma_alternative.md

 We believe that if a third-party object store client can follow the above invariants when implementation the `ClientImplInterface`.
 Then the ray logic can be seamlessly built on top of the third-party object store.

-#### Dupilicate IDs in multiple raylet.
+#### Dupilicate IDs in multiple ray cluster.

-The third-party object store should not break the invariants within Ray. e.g when we start multiple raylet connect to the third-party object store (there could be lots of duplicated object ids).
+The third-party object store should not break the invariants within Ray. e.g when we have multiple ray clusters all connect to the third-party object store (there could be lots of duplicated object ids).

 **[with visbility]** For vineyard-like third-party object store which has session/visibility/isolation mechanism, we can open a new session for each raylet (it is ok to have duplicated object ids which are seperated in different sessions.)